 In 1976, B.J married his second wife, Sue Pierce, neé Piehl and adopted Sue's son John to raise as his own.
 They were married for 31 years, until Sue's untimely death in 2008, and during much of that time, B.J. continued to teach, while training calf horses for ropers all over the region.
 He was also known to get in a round of golf every now and then.

 B.J. has also been a member of the Curry County Mounted Patrol for many years, serving as the organization’s captain, vice-president, secretary, and treasurer.
 In 2015 he was inducted into the National Cowboy and Western Heritage Museum’s Rodeo Hall of Fame; B.J. also attended the 100th anniversary of the Pendleton Round-Up as a guest of honor in 2010.

 B.J. loved his life in Clovis almost as much as he loved to flirt with the girls and spin tales of his charmed life.
 He outlived almost everyone he knew, but his greatest talent was to make new friends.
 He is survived by his sons Ben G. Pierce, and John Pierce.
 While his daughter, Rena, survived him, she regretfully passed away a week after him.

 He will be missed.
 But his is a life to be celebrated and envied, not mourned.

-To send flowers to B.J.'s family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of B.J.
+Pierce, please visit our floral store.